Gay Muslim filmmaker risks death in pilgrimage to reconcile faith and sexuality

 As a stark reminder of the chasm between Sharma's sexuality and his faith, the film opens with an exchange of distressed messages on a gay social network site between the filmmaker in New York and his friend Mo in the Saudi city of Medina.

-In a frantic flurry of keystrokes, Mo recalls watching the beheading of a man in public, who he says was rumored to have been executed because he was accused of being gay.
+In a frantic flurry of keystrokes, Mo recalls watching the beheading of a man in public, who he says was rumoured to have been executed because he was accused of being gay.

 SHAME